Recession Proof Your Business

-Unlock the Hidden Cash
+3. Unlock the Hidden Cash in Your Business

-If changing economic conditions are going to put a squeeze on your business, the first place you will see the signs is in the cashflow statement.
+If changing economic conditions are going to put a squeeze on your business, the first place you will see the signs is in the cash flow statement.

 Of course, positive cash flow alone is not enough.
 The business must be returning a profit and the long term trend for both must be positive.
 You will not only need to make sure your business is profitable, you also need to make sure you have enough cash available at the right time to pay all the bills.
-In particular, you must be able to pay your suppliers, staff and meet your tax liabilities.
+In particular, you must be able to pay your suppliers, staff and meet your tax obligations.